jwmtechwriting/grc/grc.md

 * In the title of this document
 * In a tag with the prefix `v` in the above-mentioned git repository
-* In the version field in a compliant VGCC
+* In the version field of a compliant VGCC

 Any backward-incompatible changes, such as changing the format or ordering of a field or attribute, will be reflected by incrementing the counter by one.

 ## Scope

-The VGCC is intended as a standard for encoding and displaying the condition of *only* physical video game hardware, software, and peripherals.
+The VGCC is intended to serve as a standard for encoding and displaying the condition of *only* physical video game hardware, software, and peripherals.

-The following specific types of items are explicitly considered out-of-scope despite their categorical relationship with video games.
+The following specific types of items are explicitly considered out-of-scope, despite their categorical relationship with video games.
 This standard **MAY** be used for classification of these items, but the specific needs of these items will not be considered by the VGCR working group, either in this standard or any supporting documentation or tooling:

 Item type                           | Reasoning
 ------------------------------------|---------------------------------------------------
-Pinball tables                      | Not considered video games Electronically-assisted board games | Not considered video games IBM or Mac PCs and clones           | Impossible to determine a specific brand or model Arcade machines                     | Planned for a future version of the standard
+Pinball tables                      | Not considered video games Electronically-assisted board games | Not considered video games IBM or Mac PCs and clones           | Impossible to determine the specific brand or model Arcade machines                     | Planned to be included in a future version of the standard

 # General Syntax

-A valid VGCC string **MUST** follow this format:
+A valid VGCC string **MUST** follow the format listed below:

 `VGCC Version Field|Hardware Identity Field|Condition Field|Repair History Field|`

-A "field" is a broad delineation of related information that contains one or more attributes.
+Here, a "field" is a broad delineation of related information that contains one or more attributes.

 An "attribute" is a section of information within a field that concretely describes some facet of information about a physical item, prefixed by a fixed number of one or more ASCII letters or numbers.